Italy Travel Tips, Italy by month

 I hope you enjoyed this overview of Italy in August and it helped you plan your Italy trip.
 Happy travel planning!

-Comments Off on Visiting Italy in August: all you need to know to plan your trip
+Comments Off on Visiting Italy in August: best places to go, best things to do, tips: all you need to know to plan a trip you’ll love [Updated for 2026]

 Marta Correale is an Italian mama of two.
 Born and raised in Rome, Marta has a passion for travel and especially enjoys showing off Italy to her kids, who are growing up to love it as much as she does!
 A classics graduate from the University of Rome, Marta channeled her passion for culture and travel into the creation of family travel websites that inspire, support and help curious visitors to make the most of a trip to Italy and learn about Italian culture on the way.
 Marta also manages the thriving online community of parents 'Italy with kids' who turn to her for expert advice and competent Italy travel planning support.
 She is the author of the travel guides 'Best of Rome with kids' and 'Best of Florence with kids' available on Amazon and of an array of kids printables (scavenger hunts, info booklets etc) available on her Etsy shop 'Mama Loves To Print'